MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Proposed Method

-As a by-product of the loss function derivation in Section \ref{sec:loss}, we provide a theoretical perspective on SSL methods that employ consistency regularization.
-Consistency regularization is a core principle in SSL domain, which encourages a prediction model to produce similar predictions for the same input under different perturbations or augmentations.
-One of the most prominent approaches built on this principle is FixMatch \citep{DBLP:conf/nips/SohnBCZZRCKL20}, whose objective function is formulated as:
+As a by-product of the loss function derivation of MIRRAMS, we provide a theoretical perspective on SSL methods that employ \textit{consistency regularization}. {Consistency regularization} is a core principle in SSL domain, which encourages a prediction model to produce \textit{similar} predictions for the same input under \textit{different} augmentations.
+One of the most prominent approaches built on this principle is FixMatch \citep{DBLP:conf/nips/SohnBCZZRCKL20}, whose objective function is:

 where